sfu-ireceptor/turnkey-service-php/README.md

 scripts/load_rearrangements.sh imgt <IMGT file>
 ```

-You can now [reset your turnkey](doc/resetting.md) and load your own data.
+Congratulations :simple_smile: You can now [reset the turnkey database](doc/resetting.md) and load your own data.

 ## More information